Zhiyi-Zhang/ndn-fch-web-api/README.md

 # NDN Find Closest Hub (FCH) RESTful APIs

+## Why we need this?

+Find the closest hub near you to connect to the NDN testbed.

+Compared with the existing FCH:
+* The existing version uses KNN to decide the closest hubs but it can give wrong results when two coordinate points are remote in values but geographically close.
+E.g., (179, 0) and (-179, 0) are geographically close to each other but their numeric distance is large.
+* This FCH supports more types, including `udp`, `wss` for WebSocket, and `http3` for HTTP/3.
+* This FCH allows requester to specify IPv4 and IPv6 at the time of query.
+* This FCH allows real-time update of hub information with RESTful API `/routers`.

 ## Deployment with uWSGI

 1 Create python virtual environment and activate it.